2022–23 UEFA Champions League qualifying: Schedule

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 Preliminary round

 The preliminary round consisted of two semi-finals on 21 June 2022 and the final on 24 June 2022.
 The draw for the preliminary round was held on 7 June 2022.

 Seeding

 A total of four teams played in the preliminary round.
-Seeding of teams was based on their 2022 UEFA club coefficients, with two seeded teams and two unseeded teams in the semi-finals.
-The matches took place at Víkingsvöllur in Reykjavík, Iceland so the first team drawn in each tie in the semi-finals, and also the final (between the two winners of the semi-finals, whose identity was not known at the time of draw), would be the "home" team for administrative purposes.
+Seeding of teams was based on their 2022 UEFA club coefficients, with two seeded teams and two unseeded teams in the semi-final round.
+The matches took place at Víkingsvöllur in Reykjavík, Iceland so the first team drawn in each tie in the semi-final round, and also the final round (between the two winners of the semi-finals, whose identity was not known at the time of draw), would be the "home" team for administrative purposes.

 Bracket

 Summary

 The preliminary round matches consisted of two semi-finals on 21 June 2022 and the final on 24 June 2022.

 The winner of the preliminary round final advanced to the first qualifying round.
 The losers of the semi-finals and final were transferred to the Europa Conference League Champions Path second qualifying round.